groboclown/precision-shell/recipes/README.md

 ```

 Presh adds 34,240 bytes to the docker image by using the musl library.
 This could be shrunk down smaller by eliminating the debug commands.

+## delay-until-ready.Dockerfile

+Waits for a dependent service to start running before starting the service.
+If the dependent service doesn't start within 5 minutes (300 seconds), then the service fails to run.